lefed/dsp/05a-python.md

 >> Answer below:

-**Q2 Breakdown -
+**Q2 Breakdown -**

-How are Python lists and sets similar and different?**
+**How are Python lists and sets similar and different?**

-Lists and sets in Python are similar in that they both are containers able to store values as objects in a collection.
+Lists and sets in Python are similar in that they both are containers able to store values as objects in a collection and are both mutable (unless a frozen set).

-They are different in that sets are unordered collections of immutable objects and cannot contain duplicates vs. lists are ordered collections of mutable objects that can contain duplications.
+They are different in that sets are unordered collections of mutable objects (frozen sets are unordered collections of immutable and hashable objects) and cannot contain duplicates vs. lists are ordered collections of mutable objects that can contain duplications.
 Because sets are an unordered collection, they do not record element position or information about order of insertion.
 They therefore do not support any sequence-like behaviour such as slicing or indexing.

 Lists are created using square brackets [] and sets are created using curly brackets {}.